leontoddjohnson/i590/data/marketing/README.md

 ## Description

-The marketing dataset contains `8` columns of `40` records, for 40 days that reports on advertising budget spent, clicks, impressions, transactions, whether or not a display campaign was running, as well as revenue, click-through-rate, and conversion rate.
+This marketing dataset simulates a short advertising campaign for a theoretical business.
+It contains advertising budget spent, clicks, impressions, transactions, whether or not a display campaign was running, as well as revenue, click-through-rate, and conversion rate over a 40 day period.

 ### Usage